ACDguide/BigData/BigData/different_tools.md

 Other plotting packages: https://mode.com/blog/python-data-visualization-libraries/: plotly, seaborn, holoviews

-### CDO
+### Other
-Cdo - to call cdo operators (Scott has a regridding function that exploit this)
+CDO - to call cdo operators (Scott has a regridding function that exploit this)

 Wrf-python -